- Water Ionizer Reviews

 Beware of Deception: The AirWaterLife company claims to be the only company that uses safe plastics.
 This is simply untrue and has been proven many times [yet the company still uses the statement on their site.]
 NSF certified plastic hosing is the best, safest water hosing you can use, and all water ionizers I sell use it.
 The AirWaterLife company also gives other false or misleading information on their website, such as claiming that Jupiter water ionizers add chemicals to the water. of which the entire opposite is true.

-Beware of this Fake Water Ionizer Review Site:
+This is One of Their Fake Water Ionizer Review Sites:

 Ayana Water Vitality Round Disk Water Ionizers [AKA: Varunizer]